rachel-labri-tipton/sei-project-1-tetris/first-game/readme.md

 Future versions:
 I would like to build in a function that changes the color of the screen when the level is changed and a function that draws the next piece in a small grid next to the board.
 I worked on this for awhile, but decided to let it go as the deadline for the project was approaching.
+On future versions, I'd like to create a drop immediately key with the space bar, but I also couldn't figure that out.